mindis/snowplow.github.com/services/analytics.md

 * The conversion rate varied widely between products.
 Further analysis suggestesd this was **not** related to product pricing.
 (Conversion rates did not change for specific products if pricing promotions were used.)
 Rather, it the site template was better used to preview certain categories of products than others.
 (Conversion rates varied by product categories as a whole, rather than by individual product.)
 Again, this was used to justify investing in a new ecommerce platform that allowed for more flexible templating between product categories.
 * The potential upside from raising conversion rates for poorly converting categories was enormous.
 In particular, some of the lower converting products were still generating a significant share of overall revenue, in spite of their low conversion rates.
 Just raising these to be in line with the average across all products would raise overall revenue by more than 15%.

 Note: the above graph was produced using two data sets exported out of Google Analytics and joined together.
 (Ecomm sales data and page view data.)
 A better two metrics to plot on the X-axis and Y-axis would be "unique users who viewed page" and "unique users who bought the product".
-This is possible with SnowPlow data, but not with data exported from GA.
+This is possible with Snowplow data, but not with data exported from GA.

 <a name="prices"><h2>5.
 Prices</h2></a>